CurtisLeeBolin/leedev.org/_posts/2022-09-21-Microsoft-Windows-Convert-MBR-BIOS-to-GPT-UEFI.md

 Now set the `esp` and `boot` flag for the newly created UEFI partition Shutdown the VM

-# Recreate the UEFI data in the filessystem of the UEFI partition
+# Recreate the UEFI data in the filesystem of the UEFI partition
 Boot the MS Windows `recovery drive` in the new VM Troubleshoot -> Command Prompt